carbon-io/carbond/README.md

 Each ```Operation``` can define the set of parameters it takes.
 Each ```OperationParameter``` can specify the location of the parameter (path, query string, or body) as well as a JSON schema definition to which the parameter must conform.

+Formally defining parameters for operations helps you to build a self-describing API for which the framework can then auto-generate API documention and interactive administration tools.

 **Examples**

 ```node